-The concept of paying for something on the installment plan is familiar to everybody.
-Instead of paying the entire cost of an item up front, you pay a little over time, over several months or years.
-People commonly purchase items such as furniture and appliances on the installment plan.
+The concept of paying for something on an installment plan is familiar to almost everybody.
+Instead of paying the entire cost of an item upfront, you pay a little over time, over several months or years.
+People commonly purchase items such as furniture and appliances on an installment plan.
 However, this method of payment is not limited to such household items.
-Consumers can purchase almost anything on the installment plan, including real estate.
+Consumers can purchase almost anything on an installment plan, including real estate.
 Installment sales of real estate have been around forever.
-But they may get more popular than ever due to 2013 changes in the tax laws.
+We'll take a closer look at them here, including:

 Any sale in which at least one payment is not due until the following year qualifies as an installment sale for tax purposes.
 Such sales must be reported to the IRS using the installment method unless the seller opts out of using this method by filing an election with the IRS.